Tree of knowledge system

 The tree of knowledge (ToK) system is a new map of Big History that traces cosmic evolution across four different planes of existence, identified as Matter, Life, Mind and Culture that are mapped respectively by the physical, biological, psychological and social domains of science.
 The Tree of Knowledge (ToK) System was developed by Gregg Henriques, who is a professor and core faculty member in the Combined-Integrated Doctoral Program in Clinical and School Psychology at James Madison University.
 The ToK System is part of a larger Unified Theory of Knowledge that Henriques describes as a consilient scientific humanistic philosophy for the 21st Century.

 The official Unified Theory of Knowledge website describes the ToK System as:

-"[A] theory of scientific knowledge that defines the human knower in relation to the known.
-It achieves this novel accomplishment by solving the problem of psychology and giving rise to a truly consilient view of the scientific landscape.
-It accomplishes this via dividing the evolution of behavioral complexity into four different planes of existence....The ToK also characterizes modern empirical natural science as a kind of justification system that functions to map complexity and change.

 The outline of the ToK System was first published in 2003 in Review of General Psychology.
 Two special issues of the Journal of Clinical Psychology in December 2004 and January 2005 were devoted to the elaboration and evaluation of the model.
 In 2008, a special issue of Theory & Psychology was devoted to the ToK System.
 In 2011, Henriques published A New Unified Theory of Psychology.
 That same year he also launched the blog Theory of Knowledge: A Unified Approach to Psychology and Philosophy on Psychology Today, which remains active.
 There is also a Theory Of Knowledge Society and discussion listserve that is devoted to discussing Henriques' work and other big picture viewpoints.

 In some ways, the ToK System reflects a fairly common hierarchy of nature and of the sciences that has been represented in one way or another since the time of Auguste Comte, who in the 19th century used a hierarchical conception of nature to argue for the existence of sociology.
 It also has clear parallels with Aristotle's conception of the scales of nature and the first four levels of the Great Chain of Being.